aslamdoctor/rearrange-woocommerce-products/README.md

 - [x] Add VueJS Support
 - [x] Page to rearrange all products
 - [x] Save logic implementation
-- [ ] Page to rearrange products based on selected category
+- [x] Page to rearrange products based on selected category
+- [ ] Save logic implementation for selected category
 - [ ] Hook to add "Rearrange Products" link on categories action links
 - [ ] Frontend hook to modify wpquery and sort products based on current category
 - [ ] Create a hook that can show whatever messages I want from my server